The CPAP Study Guide to VCE Economics (17th edition) - 2023

 Digital copies of CPAP textbooks and study guides can only be purchased exclusively from our partner providers Campion and Educational ebooks

 ABOUT THE AUTHORS

 Romeo Salla completed Honours and Masters degrees in Commerce (Economics major) at the University of Melbourne before moving to Canberra to work as an Economist with the Commonwealth Department of Treasury.
 After a few years he was promoted within the federal bureaucracy to the position of Senior Economist with the Industry Commission (now Productivity Commission).
 He has more than 20 years teaching experience (both VCE and IB) and is a respected writer and presenter for various organisations.
 He has held positions of responsibility with the Victorian Curriculum and Assessment Authority (VCAA) as an examination assessor since 1996 and was the long standing Economics editor on the VCTA website (ComNET).
-Mr Salla is also the founder of the website www.economicstutor.com.au as well as the popular smartphone app ‘Economics Tutor’, has contributed to various publications and regularly presents to economics teachers and students on behalf of the VCTA.
+Mr Salla is also the founder of the website www.economicstutor.com.au as well as the popular smartphone app ‘Economics Tutor’, has contributed to various publications and regularly presents to economics teachers and students on behalf of the VCTA and CPAP.
 Romeo is the author of the CPAP Study Guide to VCE Economics, co-author of Monumental Humanities 3 (Cambridge), and co-author of the VCE Economics texts ‘Economic Fundamentals in Australia’ and ‘Economics: from the ground up’ .
-He is also the writer of CPAP Economics assessment tasks and the practice examination.
+He is also the writer of CPAP Economics assessment tasks practice examinations.